AronasB/AronasB/README.md

 I am also a proud member of the **SKILLed AI Talent Academy**, which helps me continuously sharpen my soft skills.
 Always looking for new challenges to expand my knowledge, I strive to make a meaningful impact through technology.

-- 🌱 Learning: **Machine Learning, Mainframe Systems, and Advanced AI Concepts**
+- 🌱 Learning: **Machine Learning, Mainframe Systems, and AI Concepts**

 ## 🛠️ Skills & Technologies
 Here are some of the tools and technologies I work with: